dhis2/dhis2.github.io/_posts/2019-12-07-library-deprecations.md

 ones.

 In some cases there may still be a good reason to use some of the **legacy** libraries.
-For instance, a component you must have exists in `d2-ui` but has not yet been added to `ui-core` or `ui-widgets`.
+For instance, a component you need may exist in `d2-ui` but not (yet) in `ui-core` or `ui-widgets`.
 In this cases it is still acceptable to use `d2-ui` while waiting for the new components to be added.

 # Deprecated Libraries